-- Do all our children achieve their best? - Are there differences in the achievement of different groups of children? - What are we doing for those children who we know are not achieving their best?
+- do all our children achieve their best? - are there differences in the achievement of different groups of children? - what are we doing for those children who we know are not achieving their best? - are our actions effective?

-- Are our actions effective? - Are we successful in promoting racial harmony and preparing pupils to live in a diverse society? - Is the language that we use in the classroom promoting an environment of inclusion and equality?
+• are we successful in promoting racial harmony and preparing pupils to live in a diverse society?